Where do you need to pay SaaS sales tax?

 - VAT MOSS – Introduced by the European Union in 2015, VAT MOSS requires you to charge sales tax where the customer is based, as opposed to where a company is headquartered or operating (has a “physical nexus”).
 Since 2015, a number of countries outside Europe have introduced similar regulations, many of which have no or very low tax thresholds.

 - VAT system in the Middle East – First introduced in 2018, this system covers all Gulf Cooperation Council countries (Including Arab states of the Persian Gulf except Iraq).
-Over the last few years, countries like Japan, South Korea, Australia, and Russia have also started requiring overseas sellers to register for sales tax.
+Over the last few years, countries like Japan, South Korea and Australia have also started requiring overseas sellers to register for sales tax.

 - The South Dakota vs. Wayfair Ruling – This ruling introduced the concept of “economic nexus”, meaning that Sales & Use Tax is applicable when sales into a state are above a certain threshold — regardless of where the business is based.